Doppler effect: Satellite communication

 Doppler also needs to be compensated in satellite communication.

 Fast moving satellites can have a Doppler shift of dozens of kilohertz relative to a ground station.
 The speed, thus magnitude of Doppler effect, changes due to earth curvature.
 Dynamic Doppler compensation, where the frequency of a signal is changed progressively during transmission, is used so the satellite receives a constant frequency signal.
 After realizing that the Doppler shift had not been considered before launch of the Huygens probe of the 2005 Cassini–Huygens mission, the probe trajectory was altered to approach Titan in such a way that its transmissions traveled perpendicular to its direction of motion relative to Cassini, greatly reducing the Doppler shift.

 Doppler shift of the direct path can be estimated by the following formula:

 where $v_\text{mob}$ is the speed of the mobile station, $\lambda_{\rm c}$ is the wavelength of the carrier, $\phi$ is the elevation angle of the satellite and $\theta$ is the driving direction with respect to the satellite.

 The additional Doppler shift due to the satellite moving can be described as:

 where $v_{\rm rel,sat}$ is the relative speed of the satellite.

 Audio

 The Leslie speaker, most commonly associated with and predominantly used with the famous Hammond organ, takes advantage of the Doppler effect by using an electric motor to rotate an acoustic horn around a loudspeaker, sending its sound in a circle.
 This results at the listener's ear in rapidly fluctuating frequencies of a keyboard note.

 Vibration measurement

 A laser Doppler vibrometer (LDV) is a non-contact instrument for measuring vibration.
 The laser beam from the LDV is directed at the surface of interest, and the vibration amplitude and frequency are extracted from the Doppler shift of the laser beam frequency due to the motion of the surface.

-Developmental biology

-During the segmentation of vertebrate embryos, waves of gene expression sweep across the presomitic mesoderm, the tissue from which the precursors of the vertebrae (somites) are formed.
-A new somite is formed upon arrival of a wave at the anterior end of the presomitic mesoderm.
-In zebrafish, it has been shown that the shortening of the presomitic mesoderm during segmentation leads to a Doppler-like effect as the anterior end of the tissue moves into the waves.
-This effect contributes to the period of segmentation.